openshift/enhancements/enhancements/installer/connected-onprem-assisted-installer.md

 similar host; the default is for VMs to be on a subnet behind NAT.
 When Red Hat provides documentation on how to use the live ISO, it should reference or include guidance on how to accomplish such a networking setup.

+3. The live ISO is booted on bare metal where it gets an L3 address that is routable from the hosts that will form the new cluster.

 #### Single Use on Day 1 Only